OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

 In order for this deployment to work, you will have to meet 2 sets of needs in the machine hosting your services:

   - First of all, you certainly need the machine to have a **public, reachable IP**.
 The reason is pretty simple: we are precisely installing _COTURN_ service to cover those situations where the final users are hidden behind NATs or complex networks ([learn more](/troubleshooting#6-what-are-stun-and-turn-servers-and-why-do-i-need-them)).
-If the _COTURN_ itself is running inside an unreachable machine, your video transmission could fail in certain cases.
+If the _COTURN_ itself is running inside an unreachable machine, your video transmission will probably fail.

   - Besides, the server needs some **ports** opened in the firewall:

+      - **4443 TCP** (_OpenVidu Server_ listens on port 4443 by default)
-      - **3478 TCP & UDP** (_COTURN_ listens on port 3478 by default)
+      - **3478 TCP** (_COTURN_ listens on port 3478 by default)
-      - **49152 - 65535 UDP** (WebRTC exchanges media through any of these ports)
+      - **49152 - 65535 UDP** (these ports are recommended to be opened, as WebRTC randomly exchanges media through any of them)

-  > If you were still in trouble, we provide a ready-to-use Amazon CloudFormation Stack to easily deploy OpenVidu in a few minutes [here](/deployment/deploying-aws/#deploying-openvidu-server-on-aws-with-cloud-formation).
+  > If you were still in trouble, we provide a ready-to-use Amazon CloudFormation Stack to easily deploy OpenVidu in just a few minutes [here](/deployment/deploying-aws/#deploying-openvidu-server-on-aws-with-cloud-formation).

 ## Architectures